Scientists scan brains of young and old to unlock memory secrets

 Summary

-This study looks at how healthy young adults (ages 18-30) and older adults (ages 65-80) make memory decisions.
-Participants will do memory tasks inside an MRI scanner so researchers can measure brain activity.
-The goal is to understand if older adults rely more on combining past experiences when remembering.
-No treatments or medications are involved.
+This study looks at how healthy young and older adults use their brains to make memory decisions.
+Participants will complete memory tasks while having an MRI scan.
+Researchers want to see if older adults rely more on combining past experiences to remember.
+The goal is to better understand how memory changes with age.

 Disclaimer